• HOME

 This book entitled HeartFelt: Live from Your Heart, entails one of these beautiful paintings on one page, with a spiritually healing poem or powerful and inspirational affirmation on the other.
 The corresponding card deck features seventy-three cards with an index guide, and a similar layout of artwork and verse on the front and back.
 Some folks prefer the ease of the cards for carrying around or daily display.
 Sometimes another voice is needed to guide and heal, as these might be a gentle solution.
 Both the book and cards are thoughtful gifts, and might be used in quiet moments of daily meditation and reflection.

 Janice’s poetry is currently featured each month in the OTOW News, where you can review her style and depth of feeling, as she hopes to offer guidance and inspiration to all who read it.
-Please visit Janice's listing on the GIFTS 2 Page.
+Please visit Janice's listing on the AUTHORS Page.

 Linda O • September 2025